SideNicheHustle

 Print-on-Demand Design Side Hustle

 Design graphics for t-shirts, mugs, phone cases, and other products sold through print-on-demand platforms.
-Genuinely passive once designs are uploaded — but requires a large catalogue and the right niches before income becomes meaningful.
+It's genuinely passive once your designs are uploaded, but you'll need a large catalogue and the right niches before income becomes meaningful.

 Income